 image volume rather than unpack the image tarball from scratch.

 As it would be wasteful to prepare such a volume on a storage pool that may never be used with that image,

-the volume is generated on demand, causing the first container to take longer to create than subsequent ones.
+the volume is generated on demand, causing the first instance to take longer to create than subsequent ones.

 ZFS, btrfs and CEPH RBD have an internal send/receive mechanisms which allow for optimized volume transfer.

-LXD uses those features to transfer containers and snapshots between servers.
+LXD uses those features to transfer instances and snapshots between servers.

 When such capabilities aren't available, either because the storage driver doesn't support it

 or because the storage backend of the source and target servers differ,

 LXD will fallback to using rsync to transfer the individual files instead.

 When rsync has to be used LXD allows to specify an upper limit on the amount of